crazy-man22/crazy-man22/README.md

 - 🖥 Full-Stack Web Developer
 - 🎓 Bachelor's degree in Computer Science at the Okayama University of Science
 - 🌐 You can access all my open-source projects here on GitHub(for example [Netflix Clone](https://github.com/endo-aki22/netflix-clone-react-typescript))
-- 🤔I like challenging a technically difficult problem. because challenges make me stronger and better.
+- 🤔 I like challenging a technically difficult problem. because challenges make me stronger and better.

 <!--
 <h3>Things I code with</h3>